Analysis | The inexplicable gaps in the Trump White House’s Jan. 6 records

 - 11:23 p.m. — John McEntee

 The White House isn’t the only entity to have slow-rolled its disclosure of Trump’s calls with Jordan; so did Jordan, who implausibly claimed he didn’t remember how often he spoke to Trump or when.
 His office later confirmed there were multiple calls between the two that day, but only one is recorded by the White House.
-McCarthy, importantly, also threatened phone and tech companies that supplied records to the Jan.
+McCarthy also threatened phone and tech companies that supplied records to the Jan.
 6 committee with retribution if Republicans retake the House.

 There is no question that information is missing.
 The question is how much and why.
 Were people caught up in the moment and not recording things after the insurrection was underway?
 That seems possible, but certainly these times would seem to call for extra care in recording Trump’s actions.

 Perhaps relevant to that question is the call at 11:17 a.m.
-Not only is the other party not identified (unlike the other calls), but it also features no end time (unlike the other calls) and doesn’t appear in the call log (unlike the other calls).
-You could certainly make an argument, then, that the gap actually stretches to nearly eight hours, between Trump’s calls with Perdue at 11:04 a.m. and his request for Scavino at 6:54 p.m.
+Not only is the other party not identified (unlike with the other calls), but it also features no end time (unlike with the other calls) and doesn’t appear in the call log (unlike the other calls).
+You could certainly make an argument, then, that the gap stretches to nearly eight hours, between Trump’s calls with Perdue at 11:04 a.m. and his request for Scavino at 6:54 p.m.

 But also consider this: That call would have been listed on the next page of records, if there were such a record.
 The gap somehow neatly breaks down with the last recorded call — with Perdue at 11:04 a.m. — at end of a page, and the next one — the request for Scavino at 6:54 p.m. — at the top of the next page.